Hotel Portofino Kulm: History

 The structure had been renovated in the last decade of the 20th century and in the first decade of the 21st century, and hosted other notable guests, including The Bold and the Beautiful cast members.

+The restaurant Zeffirino Kulm was managed with great skill and professional by the Belloni family, offered traditional Ligurian Italian cuisine.
+The italian cuisine was refined and high-quality.
+The staff was always attentive to the needs of hotel guests and tourists.

-However, in 2013, it was closed due to a legal dispute between the owners and the managers.
-The hotel remained closed for 12 years and guarded by police officers who ensured the judicial seizure of the property subject to legal dispute.
+However, in 2013, The hotel was closed due to a legal dispute between the owners and the managers.
+It remained closed for 13 years and guarded by police officers who ensured the judicial seizure of the property subject to legal dispute.
 In this way it did not suffer any theft or vandalism.
 The owner put the hotel up for sale.

-On December 13, 2024, the AKNO Group acquired ownership of the hotel, and at the beginning of 2025 started plans for the restoration of the hotel structure, with an expansion project in agreement with Comune di Camogli and Parco naturale regionale di Portofino.
-The proposed project includes the construction of an underground car park behind the hotel, a new swimming pool, a new heliport and the restoration of all the services and areas of the hotel, such as the spa, the fitness gym, the tennis court, the restaurant, the café, the ice cream shop, the small shopping areas and the renovation of the garden with roses and flowering plants typical of Liguria, preserving all the trees that surround the hotel.
+On December 13, 2024, the AKNO Group acquired ownership of the hotel, and at the beginning of 2025 proposed plans for the restoration of the hotel structure, with an expansion project in agreement with Comune di Camogli and Parco naturale regionale di Portofino.
+The project included the construction of an underground car park behind the hotel, a new swimming pool, a new heliport and the restoration of all the services and areas of the hotel, such as the spa, the fitness gym, the tennis court, the restaurant, the café, the ice cream shop, the small shopping areas and the renovation of the garden with roses and flowering plants typical of Liguria, preserving all the trees that surround the hotel.

+However, the renovation and expansion works proposed for the hotel structure in 2025 have never been carried out.
+As of 1 January 2026, the hotel is still in a state of abandonment with no renovation work carried out, closed and even the road leading to the hotel is not in good condition.